 It is clear that Libya has, and continues to shed out, the old policies in exchange for new ones that favour a market economy, although it is doing so in a piecemeal and a one-step-at-a-time approach.

-Reema Ali is managing partner of Ali & Partners.
+Reema Ali is managing partner of AP Consulting.
 She is resident in Washington, D.C., where she manages the firm's international practice.
 She has practiced law for over 21 years in the Middle East, working with major US, European and Japanese companies, during this time she has been resident in both the Middle East and the US.
 Tel: 202-347-2400

 We have compiled a few articles to help in understanding the complex position of many middle eastern countries.

 Libya Securities and Banking